beckn/DSEP-Specification/docs/integration-guide/financial-support.md

 **Domain:** Financial Support

-**Use case:** Vidyasarathi is a platform for applying to various scholarships provided by corporates and namma yatri as seeker platform will help the user to avail scholarships through its platform.
+**Use case:** Vidyasarathi is a platform for applying to various scholarships provided by corporates and Namma Yatri as seeker platform will help the user to avail scholarships through its platform.

 **Flow Diagram:**